nlp-ug-2018-19/MA-Thesis-Overview/Plan_AR.md

 ##### 1. Phonetics and Phonology of Japanese: phonetic and phonological factors
 ###### 1.1 Segmental Phonetics
 ###### 1.1.1  Presentation of vowel charts in both languages
 To make the chapters easier to read I will attach charts of Japanese and English vowels and consonnats.
-The charts will be two seperate editted versions of the general international chart of sounds from [the IPA official website] (https://www.internationalphoneticassociation.org/content/full-ipa-chart).
+The charts will be two seperate editted versions of the general international chart of sounds from [the IPA official website](https://www.internationalphoneticassociation.org/content/full-ipa-chart).
 Here's one of the charts comparing vowels.
 The pink circles concern Japanese sounds and the dark blue ones English. ![The Vowels Chart](https://github.com/AgggR/MA_Plan/blob/master/IPA2005_3000px__VOWELS.png)
 ###### 1.1.2  Description of consonants in both languages
 ![The Consonant Chart](https://github.com/AgggR/MA_Plan/blob/master/IPA_consonants.png)